Juan Geuer's goal is "to study our perception beyond science and art and to investigate our creative ability for adapting new visions".

 For Juan Geuer science is an activity as creative, inspired, and dependent upon perception as art.
 He is interested in the parallels between scientists and artists and their respective involvements with observation — their attempts to view nature in ways ever more complete, the scientist with apparatus, formulae and statistics, the artist by attention and understanding of the filters that colour perception.

 Juan Geuer was brought up in a family of Dutch artists and became himself an artist, working first in glass in the 1940s and later turning to easel painting and murals.
 He left Holland with his family just before the beginning of World War II and immigrated to Bolivia.
 By the time he came to Canada in 1954, he had traveled widely and tried his hand at several professions.
-In Canada, he worked as a draftsman at the Dominion Observatory of the National Research Council through the late 50s, the 60s and the70s, where he was exposed daily to the beauties and intricacies of science.
+In Canada, he worked as head draftsman at the Dominion Observatory of Natural Resources Canada through the late 50s, the 60s and the70s, where he was exposed daily to the beauties and intricacies of science.
 Having only a little academic background in science, he learned from the scientists and, always an independent thinker, drew his own conclusions.
 Geuer maintains that both science and art are creative endeavours requiring of their practitioners an open-mindedness and a willingness to accept nature's surprises.

 By the 1960s, Geuer had become disenchanted with the idea of producing art as a commodity for sale to a limited public; he began to seek alternatives that might better reflect the creativity in everyday life.
 Eventually he began to view his scientific activity as inseparable from his art.
 He turned from painting to making more conceptual work in the early 1970s.
 Juan Geuer's interest in finding a meeting ground between science and art is clearly stated as a mission of his company, The Truth-Seeker Company, formed in 1973.
 Geuer sees science as a theoretical network of systems that can only be verified by referral to the real world, or nature.
 But that which we know as nature is still only a concept based on the perceptions of our senses.
 Science can extend sensory perception by instruments that enable us to observe and analyze nature, thereby enriching our understanding of it.